derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500-Linux.md

   **NOTE**: See the [Fn Helm GitHub page](https://github.com/fnproject/fn-helm#prerequisites) for more details.

-- Open a **terminal or Git Bash** window and run the following commands to extract and initialize **Helm**.
+- Open a **terminal window** and run the following commands to extract and initialize **Helm**.
 Replace ~/Downloads with the directory where you download the Helm archive in the previous step, and replace the filename of the Helm tar.gz file with the name of the one you downloaded.
-For all terminal commands, only include the .exe file extension if you are using Windows (and even then it's only necessary if the executable is not in your PATH).

   **NOTE**: `kubectl` needs to be in your PATH for Helm to run.
 If you did not modify your system PATH when you installed kubectl in a previous lab, you can run `export PATH=$PATH:/the/directory/where/you/downloaded/kubectl` to alter the path in this shell.
 Do this before running `helm init` below.